razrinn/depwalker/CONTRIBUTING.md

    ```

 4. **Create a PR** to main branch
+   - PR will run tests automatically
+   - **Require tests to pass** before merging

-5. **After your PR is merged**, the GitHub Action will automatically:
+5. **After your PR is merged**, the CI/CD will automatically:
+   - Run tests & build again
    - Create a "Version Packages" PR with version bumps and changelog updates
    - When you merge that PR, it will automatically:
-     - Publish to npm 📦
+     - Publish to npm 📦 (only if changesets exist)
      - Create a git tag (e.g., `v1.2.3`) 🏷️
      - Create a GitHub release 🚀